What is a product recommendation engine?

 As artificial intelligence is becoming more and more important across enterprises and industries, we’ve entered an era of intelligent automation.
 When we think of product recommendation engines, we might think of Amazon and Netflix; whereas considering that 35% of what consumers purchase on Amazon and 75% of what they watch on Netflix come from product recommendation engines, we have a good reason to do so.

-But how to make a product recommendation engine that doesn’t fail in the first month?
+But what is a product recommendation engine and how to make one that doesn’t fail in the first month?
 In this article, we are providing a comprehensive guide based on actual cases.

 The following topics are covered: